RedRussianBear/No-Rest-for-the-Wicked/README.md

 > Association of law-giving and enforcement.
 Said Association shall convene yearly at the close of the harvest season for a period of
 > one month to decide affairs.
 This annual conclave shall consist of:
 >
-> 1. One representative for every settlement or township in excess of thirty thousand souls upon the world and its surrounding celestial
+> 1. One representative for every settlement or township in excess of twenty thousand souls upon the world and its surrounding celestial
->    bodies, selected by local vote, with an additional representative for every thirty thousand souls in excess.
+>    bodies, selected by local vote, with an additional representative for every twenty thousand souls in excess.
 > 2. The captain of every starship in excess of ten thousand crew, with an additional officer for every further ten thousand crew in
 >    excess, selected by the mechanisms of each vessel.
 > 3. A further representative for each of those organizations of tradesmen that are deemed necessary and crucial to the advancement of